FredHutch/easybuild-life-sciences/README.md

 ---

-# Easubuild Bootstrap - Easybuild Parameters
+# Bootstrap - Easybuild Parameters

 - `RECURSIVE_MODULE_UNLOAD 1` - this causes Easybuild to create modulefiles that will auto-load *and* auto-unload dependent modules
 - `ROBOT_PATHS <path>` - adds our local easyconfig development dir to robot paths
 - `LM_LICENSE_FILE <file>` - where our licenses are located

-# Easybuild Bootstrap - Modulefile Manipulating
+# Bootstrap - Modulefile Manipulating

 - Now, Easybuild configured for us loads with `module load Easybuild/2.3.0` everytime for everyone
 - `MODULES_FOOTER` - code to include in every modulefile created by Easybuild